What Can Help A Home Sell Faster?

 Remember that buyers open doors and drawers, so don’t leave anything to be ‘found’ such as dirty laundry in your closet or, past due bills in kitchen drawers, because that’s what your buyers will remember about your property.

-Never underestimate the power of great home staging.
+Never underestimate the power of great home staging; we have added up to 15% onto the value of our clients’ homes through the use of great staging.
 Most buyers are attracted to homes that feel very “now”.
 An on-trend look can be achieved through staging the home with select pieces reflecting current interior design trends, without having to redecorate the home.
 If your home was updated more than ten years ago, adding some décor reflecting current trends will help your property to appeal to more buyers.
 In addition to this, a great home stager can transform the look and feel of a home to make it appear more spacious and more memorable.

 Don’t assume that your buyers have imagination or will see the potential in a space.
 If you have a room, that is used in multiple ways, for example a bedroom with a small office area in one corner of the room, or, a playroom with a TV area, buyers will often comment that they don’t know what the room is for or how they would use it.
 In the buyer’s mind, the room is now viewed as a negative and it becomes a strike against the property.